wmo-im/wis2box/docs/source/reference/services.rst

 mqtt://localhost:1883

-...providing a PubSub capability for event driven subscription and access.
+...providing a Pub/Sub capability for event driven subscription and access.

 .. note::